Today’s mortgage rates

 Looking further ahead, Fannie Mae and the Mortgage Bankers Association (MBA) each has a team of economists dedicated to monitoring and forecasting what will happen to the economy, the housing sector and mortgage rates.

-Here are their quarterly rate forecasts for the 2025.
+Here are their quarterly rate forecasts for the next year.

 The numbers in the table below are for 30-year, fixed-rate mortgages.
-Both Fannie and the MBA updated their forecasts on Apr.
-11.
+Fannie updated its forecast on March 10 and the MBA updated theirs on March 23.

 Of course, given so many unknowables, these forecasts might be even more speculative than usual.
 And their past record for accuracy — due to the volatile nature of interest rates — hasn’t been wildly impressive.